Aliases for SHH Gene

 GeneCards Summary for SHH Gene

 SHH (Sonic Hedgehog) is a Protein Coding gene.
-Diseases associated with SHH include holoprosencephaly-3 and single median maxillary central incisor.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include calcium ion binding and peptidase activity.
+Diseases associated with SHH include semilobar holoprosencephaly and single median maxillary central incisor.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include calcium ion binding and glycoprotein binding.
 An important paralog of this gene is IHH.

 UniProtKB/Swiss-Prot for SHH Gene